Government earmarks CHF300 million to secure Covid-19 vaccine

 Concerns are mounting that some countries including the US could seek to hoard a successful vaccine candidate given manufacturing capacity is unlikely to meet demand when a vaccine is first approved for use.
 Earlier this week, there were reports the US would receive first doses of a potential vaccine developed by US firm Moderna, even though the ingredients are manufactured by Swiss firm Lonzaexternal link.

-Berset indicated that the company is in touch with Lonza as well as other vaccine manufacturers but that there are more than 100 projects underway, including some in Switzerlandexternal link, making it difficult to know which efforts will be successful in the end.
+Berset indicated that the government is in touch with Lonza as well as other vaccine manufacturers but that there are more than 100 projects underway, including some in Switzerlandexternal link, making it difficult to know which efforts will be successful in the end.

 “It is not a question of money,” said Berset.